Catherine Archer

 Catherine J. Archibald (b.
-17 August) is a US writer of 13 historical romance novels as Catherine Archer and Catherine Archibald since 1992 to 2003, mainly located in the medieval age.
+17 August) is an American writer of 13 historical romance novels as Catherine Archer and Catherine Archibald since 1992 to 2003, mainly located in the medieval age.

 Biography

 Catherine J. Archibald was born on 17 August, and grew up in Oregon, United States, where now lives again.
 She married a Canadian, Steve, and had three children, they lived in Alberta during 15 years.
 She enrolling in nursing school twice, and sold her first novel to Harlequin Inc. in 1992.